How to Get a Divorce in California and Do It Successfully

 3. Come up with an agreement on payment of bills and temporary financial support

-Winging it is one of the dumbest things you can do as you march toward a divorce in California.
+Winging it is one of the dumbest things you can do as you march toward a divorce.
 Things do not figure themselves out or fall into place.
 You must proactively communicate and reach agreements on financial issues with the help of an experienced family law mediator and/or each of your independent attorneys.

 Sitting behind the computer and trying to figure out temporary support on an online calculator is dumb.
 Do not do it.
 Spend a couple of hundred dollars in a real substantive meeting with a highly experienced family law attorney so that he or she can run those support numbers for you and give you numbers that are consistent with what the court would order.